ThePlayer14/HCADecoder-vs17/clHCA_Readme_en.md

 # Other

-  Since there is a trace of that VBR is removed from HCA v2.0, Maybe only CBR exists from the beginning.
+  Since there is a trace of that VBR is removed from HCA v2.0, maybe only CBR exists from the beginning.

   There was a trace that ATH table also existed only in Type 0 (Keyless Encryption).